kintanpitaloka/genz-stress-level-predictor/README.md

 # genz_minds
-What the Data Says About Gen Z’s Mind
+What the Data Say ABout Gen Z’s Stress Level